Student-created intellectual property

 Applicants for research higher degree candidature are required, as part of the application process, to read and confirm that they understand the Intellectual Property Rights and Responsibilities: Information for Prospective Research Students document.

-Students working on team-based projects, on collaborative projects with their supervisors or on ongoing programs in large research centres (such as CRCs), need to be aware of the IP rights and responsibilities of all those involved.
+Students working on team-based projects, on collaborative projects with their supervisors or on ongoing programs in large research centres such as Australian Research Council Centres of Excellence and Cooperative Research Centres, need to be aware of the IP rights and responsibilities of all those involved.
 In many cases, considerable intellectual input from the supervisor has already been placed in developing a grant application before a research project commences.
 In such cases, the rights associated with joint contribution need to be respected, and staff and students should ensure that IP matters are discussed, defined, agreed and documented prior to project commencement.
-This will also help should the student leave the University.
+This agreement and documentation will also be helpful if and when the student leaves the University.

 In general students are advised not to enter into or sign any legal agreement with an external organisation that relates to their research activities at the University.
-Students who are asked to sign any form or agreement should consult their supervisor or head of department.
+Students who are asked to sign any form or agreement should consult their supervisor.

 Students as staff members

-If a student is also employed part-time by the University as a staff member, rights to IP they create will vest in the University.
-Students are advised to separate, where feasible, the work that they undertake as a student from that undertaken as an employee.
+If a student is also employed part-time by the University as a staff member, the University owns any IP they create during their employment.
+Students are advised to separate, where possible, the work that they do as a student from the work they do as an employee.
 The University also asserts ownership of IP created by casual employees of the University.